Grid-Kitchen/.github/profile/README.md

 ---

-> © 2025 Grid Atlas — Built with ❤️ for a smarter energy future.
+> © 2025 Grid Kitchen — Built with ❤️ for a smarter energy future.

 <!--